 Lack of adrenal hormones may cause:

-Elevated levels of potassium, which affect the balance of that element with water and sodium.
+Elevated blood levels of potassium, which affect the water and sodium balance

-Extreme sensitivity to the hormone insulin, which normally is present in the bloodstream.
-This sensitivity may lead to low blood sugar levels.
+Extreme sensitivity to the hormone insulin, which may lead to low blood sugar levels

-Increased risk during stressful periods, such as surgery, infection, or injury.
+Increased risk of deterioration during stressful periods, such as surgery, infection, or injury.
 Corticosteroids play an important role in helping the body fight infection and promote health during physical stress.

 Mild symptoms of Addison's disease may only be apparent when the child is under physical stress.
-The following are the most common symptoms of Addison's disease.
-However, each child may experience symptoms differently.
 Symptoms may include:

 Dark skin (first noted on hands and face)